tmilen/The-Telecom-Churn-Radar/README.md

 ## Data Preprocessing

-The following preprocessing steps were applied:

-- Missing values handled based on business meaning:
-  - Invoice-related columns → filled with 0
-  - Numerical features → filled with median
-- Categorical variables → One-Hot Encoding
-- Numerical features → StandardScaler
-- Date columns → removed (for simplicity)
+The dataset was preprocessed to ensure it was suitable for modeling while preserving its underlying patterns.
+Missing values in invoice-related columns were filled with zero, as they indicate no generated invoices.
+For other numerical features with few missing values, the median was used to maintain data distribution.

+Categorical variables were encoded using One-Hot Encoding, and numerical features were scaled using StandardScaler to improve model performance.
+Date-related columns were removed for simplicity, as they were not directly suitable for modeling.

-All preprocessing steps were integrated using a **Pipeline** to ensure consistency and avoid data leakage.
+All preprocessing steps were implemented using a pipeline to ensure consistency and prevent data leakage.

 ---